 We are often asked “I owned a business before getting married.
 Am I going to be able to keep it?”

-What happens to a business in a North County Divorce?
+What happens to a business in a Carlsbad Divorce?
 How is the business handled if one of the spouses owned it prior to the marriage?
 How is business ownership divided when the company started during the course of the marriage?

 If a person owns the business prior to marriage, the business is generally considered the “separate property” of that spouse.
 In many cases, the business will continue to be the sole property of the spouse with ownership interest.